Lillian6/LifoMMunity/README.md

 # LifoMMunity
-This is an objected-oriented programming project focusing on creating a sharing platform about healthy life.
+This is an objected-oriented programming project focusing on creating a sharing platform about life style sharing.